toastyrye/textbank/README.rst

         python messagessend.py

-4. Sit back and watch the messages fly
+4. Sit back and watch the messages fly (best to not touch the computer while it's sending)

 Update
 ------